Approach

 What if I’m not sure exactly what I need?

 That’s normal, and it’s fine.
-The first step is just a conversation to find where things are slowing down — knowing you need help is enough to start.
-Often a Tech Stack Audit is the clearest, lowest-risk place to begin.
+The first step is just a conversation to find where things are slowing down.
+Knowing you need help is enough to start.
+Often a Discovery (a Tech Stack Audit) is the clearest, lowest-risk place to begin.

 What does the first call cost?